graphprotocol/contracts/packages/issuance/contracts/eligibility/RewardsEligibilityOracle.md

 ## Integration

-The contract implements the `IRewardsEligibilityOracle` interface and can be integrated with any system that needs to verify indexer eligibility status.
+The contract implements four focused interfaces (`IRewardsEligibility`, `IRewardsEligibilityAdministration`, `IRewardsEligibilityReporting`, and `IRewardsEligibilityStatus`) and can be integrated with any system that needs to verify indexer eligibility status.
 The primary integration point is the `isEligible(address)` function which returns a simple boolean indicating eligibility.